-This article will examine the history of the 4-20 mA current loop, why it is widely used in industrial automation, and its advantages and disadvantages.
+the 4-20 mA current loop remains one of the most dominant types of analog output in the industry today.
+In this article I will look at the history of the 4-20 mA loop, why it is widely used in industry automation, and its advantages and disadvantages.

 What is a 4-20 mA current loop?